-- WED 5 x 1 hour meetings and FRI free
+- 5 x 1-hour meetings on Wednesday and Friday FREE?

 If it’s going to take you some time to get between meetings – just let both organisers know in advance that you’ve got back to back’s so may need to leave a little early, or may arrive a little late.